onlinejudge95/tutorial-python-microservice-tornado/README.md

 ```

 Notice that this configuration not just defines a logger `addrservice` for this service, but also modifies behavior of Tornado's general logger.
 There are several pre-defined [handlers](https://docs.python.org/3/library/logging.handlers.html).
 Here the SteamHandler and RotatingFileHandler are being used to write to console and log files respectively.

+## Tracing

+Tracing is implemented throgh a decorator and a bunch of trace data collectors that can be specified in the config.